The Pan-STARRS1 Database and Data Products: The Database

 \subsubsection{IPP Processing stages}

-All of the $3\pi$ data was reprocessed in a consistent way with the same version of IPP code, this reprocessing is called Large Area Processing (LAP), internally called Processing Version 3 (PV3).
+All of the $3\pi$ data was reprocessed in a consistent way with the same version of IPP code, internally called Processing Version 3 (PV3).
 Details of this are in \citet{Magnier2017a}.
 Small fractions of the raw image data were simply not processed at all, or failed at processing and were not recovered.
 This can happen at various stages of processing, and we can report the expected numbers here.
-A deeper understanding of these inconsistencies requires further documentation and is beyond the scope of this section.
+A more detailed accounting of the various causes that lead to data being filtered out of PV3 requires further documentation and is beyond the scope of this section.

-There are 388177 raw exposures taken between 2009-06-03 and 2015-02-25, that have metadata indicating that they were observed for the 3$\pi$ survey.
-However, only 381279 of these were queued for the first stage of processing, the {\em chip} stage.
-The missing exposures were excluded because they did not meet various requirements: they were flagged by the observers to not be used, or they failed to be processed by nightly science processing because of bad seeing or camera issues or other observational or telescope conditions that can ruin an exposure.
+There are 388,177 raw exposures taken between 2009-06-03 and 2015-02-25, that have metadata indicating that they were observed for the 3$\pi$ survey.
+However, only 381,279 ($98.2\%$) of these were queued for the first stage of processing, the {\em chip} stage.
+These exposures were excluded because they did not meet various requirements: they were flagged by the observers to not be used, or they failed to be processed by nightly science processing because of bad seeing or camera issues or other observational or telescope conditions that can ruin an exposure.

-Of the 381279 exposures that were queued up for {\em chip} processing, 375573 completed PV3 processing with good quality: no issues detected while detrending or finding sources and performing photometry.
+Of the 381,279 exposures that were queued up for {\em chip} processing, 375,573 ($98.5\%$) completed PV3 processing with good quality: no issues detected while detrending or finding sources and performing photometry.

-The {\em camera} stage started with these 375573 exposures, of which 374521 completed processing.
+The {\em camera} stage started with these 375,573 exposures, of which 374,521 ($99.7\%$) completed processing.
 The ones that did not, failed because of bad quality: no stars for astrometry analysis, failed single chip astrometry, or failed mosaic astrometry.

-The {\em fake/warp} stages started off with a larger number of exposures than expected: 379973 instead of 374521.
+The {\em fake/warp} stages started off with a larger number of exposures than expected: 379,973 instead of 374,521.
 This is due to the fact that the images were processed on different computing clusters, some with more computing power, which presented additional difficulties.
-Of the 379973 exposures processed, 374339 are unique, 1234 are duplicates.
-Of the 379973, 379551 have good quality.
+Of the 379,973 exposures processed, 374,339 ($98.5\%$) are unique, and 1,234 are duplicates.
+Of the 379,973, 379,551 ($99.9\%$) have good quality.
 The {\em warp} stage is the first stage that repartitions the exposures into the skycell tessellation, and since all later stages process on a skycell level rather than an exposure level, it makes sense to report that the {\em warp} stage has 206177 distinct skycells.